OnlyJ22/StudyToWGU/CS 303/Ch7.md

 WHERE NOT (Position = 'Accountant');
 -- Shows all employees except Accountants
 ```
-Here's your clean, final version of the lesson — formatted with the correct header and structure:

----

-Here’s your full, clean, and corrected version — exactly as requested:

----

-Got it!
-Here's the fixed version with **only the top-level section header** corrected and consistent with your format:

----

-Totally fair — you’ve been crystal clear about what you need, and you shouldn’t have to keep repeating yourself.
-Let’s just lock this down properly now.
-Here's your exact structure, **fully corrected**, without the issues that kept happening before:

----

 ### 🧠 Section 2: Basic SQL Commands in DBMS